I have spent most of my life trying to teach women to own and be in their power.

 Newsflash!
 We don’t have to stay in those corners.

 We can take up all the space we need and want.
-And so can the other women around us because we are vast, as vast as the cosmos.
+And so can the other women around us because there is enough to go around.

-The good news about the power paradox and learning how to keep our power once we have attained it is that if we consciously engage the information we can actually make deep and lasting changes within our culture.
-It will help us cease to perpetuate more of the same dynamics and patterns around power that we have suffered from.
+The good news about the power paradox and learning how power itself can affect us once we have attained it is that if we consciously engage the information Keltner offers we can make deep and lasting changes within our culture.
+It will help us cease to perpetuate more of the same dynamics and patterns around power that women have suffered from.

 Keltner urges us to consider and remember the following 5 precepts: